bardia16/Finantial_Sentiment_Classification/README.md

-This repository contains Python scripts for web crawlers designed to gather financial data from various Persian websites.
+This repository contains Python scripts for web crawlers designed to gather financial data from various Persian websites, classifying them using LLMs and trying to create a high quality dataset with them
-The collected data can be used for sentiment analysis or other natural language processing tasks.